open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 #### Publish/Subscribe

-The following tutorial will cover how to do publish/subscribe messaging using the EIS Message Bus.
+The following tutorial will cover how to do publish/subscribe messaging using the EII Message Bus.
 The outcome of this tutorial will be two Python scripts, one of which will publish messages and the other which will subscribe to messages.